zshn25/zshn25.github.io/_posts/2022-02-10-plato-republic.markdown

 ## Socrates‘s just city

 A city comes into, because none of us are self sufficient.
-And, the fundamental idea of Socrates‘s just city lies in the idea that it’s citizens should pursue one and only one role.
+And, the fundamental idea of Socrates‘s just city lies in the idea that its citizens should pursue one and only one role.
 The argument to this is that a person does a better job if the person practices one job.
 The doer has to pay close attention to the work rather than treating it as a secondary occupation.
 The job to be done won’t wait for the doer‘s leisure.
 One man one job is the key principal for a just city.
 A jack of all trades is a master of none.

 Socrates’s city consists of citizens belonging to mainly three classes, the worker class (bronze), the warrior class (silver) and the ruler class (gold).
-A person can only be good at one role if the role is pursued as the only role and not having multiple roles, thus the purpose of each class must be to perform it’s own function and nothing else.
+A person can only be good at one role if the role is pursued as the only role and not having multiple roles, thus the purpose of each class must be to perform its own function and nothing else.
 Children of citizens of one class belong to the same class unless in exceptional cases.
 The elite (gold and silver) class, which is a small proportion of the society, are not allowed to own private property, must live together in open spaces, get paid a wage just to get by, are not allowed to touch currency and must abolish family pursuits.

 <!-- There are four virtues of the just city: wisdom, courage, temperance or moderation and justice -->